Aimon-Rana-Jihad/Assignment8/README.md

 A feature collection of 5 polygons covering water bodies in my area.[water body](https://code.earthengine.google.com/651752cee30bae0a63d5eef804bce01a)

-I learn to show our country boundary in GEE, here is the link [bd_boundary](https://code.earthengine.google.com/7828beb76407c872dab1690e41d522d8)
+I have learnt to show our country boundary in GEE, here is the link [bd_boundary](https://code.earthengine.google.com/7828beb76407c872dab1690e41d522d8)

+I have learnt to show a devision boundary in GEE, here is the link [Rajshahi](https://code.earthengine.google.com/cce7ced2204645e508533e2e9f055219)